ZhenjianYang/ZeroAoVoice-PSP/README.md

 ## 5.About the script files

-The script files need to be modified, so **za_voice.prx** will know when and which voice should be played.
+The script files need to be modified by adding voice instuctions, then **za_voice.prx** will know when and which voice should be played.
+(Call these modified script files **voice script files**)
 Here's a [projcet](https://github.com/ZhenjianYang/ZeroAoVoiceScripts) about voice script files.
 You can get some platforms/versions' voice script files there.